Pepperrs/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project

-This project builds a Kalman filter ontop of a framework.
+This project builds a Kalman filter ontop of udacities framework and many of their code examples.

 ## Steps of the Kalman Filter